 Can I change my username?

 Yes - please complete the 'request a new username' form.
-Alternatively, you can email firstname.lastname@example.org or call + 44(0)1225 386824 with your request and we will change your username for you, as long as the new username you have selected is not currently in use.
+Alternatively, you can email firstname.lastname@example.org or call + 44(0)1225 386824 with your request.
 Please note these requests can take up to five working days.

 How do I change my email display name?